This is the best avocado salad dressing recipe you’ll ever try – it’s vegan, gluten free and loaded with healthy fats and protein.

 – Pasta salad

-There’s no reason you can’t drizzle this like a sauce over grilled sweet potatoes, meats, tofu or veggie skewers.
+There’s no reason you can’t drizzle this recipe like a sauce over grilled sweet potatoes, meats, tofu or veggie skewers.
 It will instantly add a ton of flavour and nutrition.

 I don’t recommend dried basil in place of fresh.
 There are some herbs that work great when dried, and others (like basil) that don’t.
 If you don’t have fresh basil, you can use parsley!